 9. As a result of the distributions made to the founding members in connection with the redemption of all of the preferred units and the payments made to the founding members in connection with the modification of the exhibitor services agreements, assets that are amortizable for federal income tax purposes, but not recognized under GAAP, will be created.
 NCM Inc. and the founding members will enter into a tax receivable agreement (see "Certain Relationships and Related Party Transactions-Transactions with Founding Members-Tax Receivable Agreement") under which NCM Inc. will effectively make cash payments to the founding members in amounts equal to 90% of NCM Inc.'s actual tax benefit realized as a result of this amortization.
-NCM Inc. will record a deferred tax asset equal to the future tax benefits of the tax amortization, estimated at \$249.3 million and a credit to a long-term payable of \$224.4 million, which has been reflected at its present value of \$101.1 million.
-The discount on the liability is a temporary difference that results in a deferred tax liability of \$59.3 million.
-The net of these amounts results in a credit to distributions in excess of paid-in capital estimated at \$88.9 million.
+NCM Inc. will record a deferred tax asset equal to the future tax benefits of the tax amortization, estimated at \$223.7 million and a credit to a long-term payable of \$201.3 million, which has been reflected at its discounted value of \$88.7 million and a credit to distributions in excess of paid-in capital estimated at \$135.0 million.